dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ```

-We will not dig in secrets engine or sexy operators in this article.
+We will not dig in secrets engines or sexy operators in this article.
 For now, we will just consider a scenario where, as for the gateway, the secrets associated to the TLS configurations are managed in another namespace.

 ### 1.2.
 A word on the lab environment